 Thus, if the defendant has been sentenced or is serving a sentence (either in jail/prison or on probation, parole, or supervised release) for a felony at any time during the ten years before the commission of the instant offense, all felony convictions are scored.
-Felony convictions in the tenyear window are scored at their full value; lapsed felony convictions in Master Groups 1-5 are also scored at their full value; and lapsed felony convictions in Master Groups 6 -9 and Drug Grid Groups 1-3 are scored at one-half their full value; lapsed misdemeanors are not scored at all.
+Felony convictions in the ten-year window are scored at their full value; lapsed felony convictions in Master Groups 1- 5 are also scored at their full value; and lapsed felony convictions in Master Groups 6 -9 and Drug Grid Groups 1-3 are scored at one-half their full value; lapsed misdemeanors are not scored at all.
 If, however, all previous sentences were completed more than ten years before the date of the commission of the instant offense, none of the prior convictions is scored.

 As stated above, a prior conviction or adjudication is any conviction or adjudication for which judgment (sentence or disposition) was entered before the day of sentencing in the instant case.
 This means that sentences or dispositions that were entered after the commission of the instant offense but before sentencing of the instant offense are also scored.
 They are scored at full value.
 The order in which the offenses were committed is irrelevant.
 However, because sentencing of such a prior conviction did not fall within the 10-year window (i.e., the sentence was imposed after the commission of the instant offense), it cannot revive any lapsed felony convictions.
-Only felony convictions within the 10-year window can revive earlier felony convictions.
+A prior felony conviction can revive an earlier felony conviction only if the more recent conviction or any part of its sentence (including incarceration, probation, parole or supervised release) occurred within the 10-year window.
+See Section 7.27.

 Defendant committed an aggravated assault on 8/15/2003 and an armed carjacking on February 9, 2004.
 He was sentenced in the armed carjacking case first, on 7/23/2004, and in the aggravated assault case second, on 8/29/2004.
 The armed carjacking would be a prior conviction (Master Group 3) for determining the defendant's criminal history score when he was later sentenced in the aggravated assault case since the sentence was entered before the day of sentencing in the aggravated assault case.
-However, the armed carjacking cannot be used to revive an earlier robbery conviction for which the sentence was completed on 8/1/1993, more than ten years before the commission of the aggravated assault, because the conviction for armed carjacking did not occur in the 10-year-window prior to the aggravated assault cannot be used to revive the earlier robbery conviction because the conviction for aggravated assault did not occur in the 10-year window prior to the commission of the armed carjacking.
+However, the armed carjacking cannot be used to revive an earlier robbery conviction for which the sentence was completed on 8/1/1993, more than ten years before the commission of the aggravated assault, because the conviction for armed carjacking did not occur in the 10-year-window prior to the commission of the aggravated assault.
+If the order of sentencing was reversed, the aggravated assault cannot be used to revive the earlier robbery conviction because the conviction for aggravated assault did not occur in the 10-year window prior to the aggravated assault cannot be used to revive the earlier robbery conviction because the conviction for aggravated assault did not occur in the 10-year window prior to the commission of the armed carjacking.
 See § 9.12, Example 12, for a different result.